Prathampimpalikar/ONIX-Movie-Ticket-Booking/README.md

 ---

-## 📌 About ONIX
+## 📌 About OINX

-**ONIX** is a modern movie ticket booking platform designed to make discovering movies and booking cinema seats simple and convenient.
+**OINX** is a modern movie ticket booking platform designed to make discovering movies and booking cinema seats simple and convenient.

 Users can explore movies, view movie details, select seats, and manage their bookings through a clean and responsive interface.